sphinx-doc/sphinx/Doc-3k/documenting/markup.rst

    Replaced by either today's date, or the date set in the build configuration file.
 Normally has the format ``April 14, 2007``.

+.. rubric:: Footnotes

+..
+[1] There is a standard ``.. include`` directive, but it raises errors if the
+       file is not found.
+This one only emits a warning.